bradselph/HWIDCHECK/README.md

 # HWID Checker

 HWID Checker is a Go application that allows you to easily gather various hardware information about your system, such as SMBIOS UUID, BIOS serial number, motherboard serial number, CPU serial number, and more.
-The application provides a user-friendly menu for selecting and displaying the information, and it also offers the option to save all information to a text file.
+The application provides a user-friendly CLI menu for selecting and displaying the information, and it also offers the option to save all information to a text file.

 ## Features